timotejroiko/astrobot-docs/README.md

 * **[Findchart](#findchart)**
 * **[Mycharts](#mycharts)**

-These commands are used to create a variety of charts and are the core feature of Astrobot
+These commands are used to create a variety of charts and are the core feature of Astrobot.

 ### Newchart